spiffdev/help-pages/pages/03.Spiff-Concepts/03.workflows/docs.md

 **Workflows are configurable steps that you build in spiff create interactive design experiences.
 Its what your consumers see as choices when they customise your products using spiff.**

-**Example: Personalised Greeting Cards - First you would name to upload an image
+**Example: Personalised Greeting Cards - Create a new workflow, Add an Image upload step, Add your text steps and set the relevant attributes options within the step configuration**

 One of the most important concepts to understand before proceeding with the spiff platform.